raspberrypilearning/turtle-tracker/en/step_6.md

 ![Turtle A lists on stage](images/turtle-a-x-import.png)

-Select the file that you downloaded, it will be something like `turtle-5.csv`.
+Select the file that you have downloaded, it will be something like `turtle-5.csv`.

 --- collapse ---
 ---